noop-inc/noop-sample-app-covid-19-mobility/README.md

 With that said - let's get started!

 ## The Sample Application
-The source code in this repository features a full-stack application built from the ground up for Noop.
-To an end-user, the application provides a queryable dashboard utilizing mobility data released during the COVID-19 pandemic.
+This repository features the source code for a full-stack application built from the ground up for Noop.
+To an end-user, the application provides a queryable data visualization dashboard utilizing mobility data released during the COVID-19 pandemic.

 The four subdirectories located at the root of this repository each feature the source code for an individual Noop component.
 Each component is defined by a `Noopfile` located at its own root level.
-The Noopfiles in this repository also define a **DynamoDB resource**, `mobilityDB`, which serves as a database dependency that is accessible by server-side components.
+The Noopfiles in this repository also define a **DynamoDB resource**, `mobilityDB`, which serves as a database dependency accessible to the application's components.

 The sample application's Noop components include:
 1) [`client`](./client), a Vue.js **service component**, which manages the client-side user interface.